Sophos Recommendations - Cybersecurity Best Practices

 Cybercriminals often exploit an old problem: you should only open a document if you are sure it is harmless.
 To gain this certainty, however, you first have to open it.
 In such situations, it is advisable not to open a suspicious attachment if in doubt.

-It should be noted that hacked mail servers are often misused to send malicious attachments.
-The attacker who has control over the mail server can not only send from a legitimate domain but also view conversations and give context-based answers using AI techniques.
-This makes it extremely difficult to detect such emails, as they are very specific and tailored to the previous conversation.
+It is worth noting that compromised mail servers are often abused to send malicious attachments.
+An attacker who controls the mail server can not only send from a legitimate domain, but also view conversations and provide context-aware replies using AI techniques.
+This makes such emails extremely difficult to detect because they are highly specific and tailored to the previous conversation.

 Administrator privileges: Less is more

-It should be periodically checked who has local administrator rights and domain administrator rights in the network.
-It is advisable to carefully control who has these rights and to revoke them if they are not needed.
-Furthermore, you should only log in as an administrator for as long as absolutely necessary.
+You should periodically check who has local administrator rights and domain administrator rights in the network.
+It is advisable to control exactly who has these rights and revoke them when they are not needed.
+You should also only log in as an administrator for as long as absolutely necessary.

 It is equally important to ensure network security through appropriate precautions.
 One such measure should be to ensure that no ports are left unnecessarily open to avoid potential security vulnerabilities.
 RDP access and other remote management protocols of the company should be consistently blocked to prevent unauthorized access.
 In short, a properly configured firewall.

-Furthermore, it is advisable to implement two-factor authentication, which provides an additional layer of security by confirming the user’s identity through a second component.
-In addition, it should be ensured that remote users always authenticate via a VPN to ensure a secure and encrypted connection that protects the integrity and confidentiality of data.
+It is also advisable to implement two-factor authentication, which provides an additional layer of security by confirming the user’s identity with a second component.
+In addition, remote users should always authenticate via a VPN to ensure a secure, encrypted connection that protects the integrity and confidentiality of the data.
 Of course, Zero Trust would be the better approach here.

 Use strong passwords

-Finally, a topic that would have deserved its own blog post.
-There is also World Password Day, which always takes place on the first Thursday in May, to constantly remind people of the topic.
-Therefore, the most important points in brief.
+Finally, a topic that would deserve its own blog post.
+There is even World Password Day, which takes place on the first Thursday in May and regularly brings the topic back to mind.
+So here are the most important points in brief.

-If you look at the password for 3 seconds and can remember it, it’s highly likely to be crap 💩.
-There’s no sugar-coating that.
-The clever people who now believe that 5 seconds make everything better, yes, but somehow not.
+If you look at a password for 3 seconds and can remember it, it is very likely crap ๐ฉ.
+There is no sugar-coating that.
+For the clever people now thinking that 5 seconds makes everything better: yes, but somehow also no.

 - Length: Length does matter here.
 It should consist of at least 12 characters.